When you think current, do you think of clean white lines, sans-serif fonts, and Bauhaus architecture?

 Millennials are very disarming to people of our generation.
 They are running around, going to college and killing the diamond industry.
 They’re buying iPhones, tweeting, and only shopping at whole foods.
 They have weird slang and shop at weird stores, like Urban Outfitters (which is surprisingly granola for a supposedly urban store).

 But wait!
 I didn’t mean to scare you.
 Come out from under your desk.

 The simple truth is that millennials are people, just like me and you (who would’ve guessed?).
 The only difference is that they grew up in a different time.

 For the first 20 years of their life, millennials grew up in a world that was always talking about the things they missed out on.
 They missed out on the gold and pastel, big-hair days of the eighties.
 The jokes about Monica Lewinsky and pretzels making you thirsty went right over their heads.
 By the time they started really experiencing art and design, it was all Steve Jobs, all the way.

 And that’s where we are today, with millennials embracing everything the generations above them are still sick of.
-Hair is getting bigger, “millennial pink” and “aged gold” are all the rage, Seinfeld is popular again, for some reason.
+Hair is getting bigger, “coral” and “aged gold” are all the rage, Seinfeld is popular again, for some reason.

 For older generations, this is old hat.
 We grew up with this stuff!
 But for millennials its brand new.